Malcolm Ross (balloonist): Life

 The Navy's unmanned balloon program, Project Skyhook, was based in Minneapolis, which was also a center of balloon research and development being carried out by the University of Minnesota and General Mills.
-In 1953, Ross was transferred to the air branch of the Office of Naval Research (ONR) in Washington, D.C. as Balloon Projects Director.
+In 1953, Ross was transferred to the air branch of the Office of Naval Research (ONR) in Washington, D.C., as balloon projects director.
 In this position, he began to direct high-altitude balloon projects to obtain cosmic ray and meteorological data with the Project Skyhook program, working with Ruby Ward as the contracts negotiator of the ONR.
 Ross was technical director for Project Churchy, an expedition to the Galápagos Islands to obtain cosmic ray and meteorological data from balloon flights.
 He arranged for balloon launchings at Goodfellow Air Force Base in 1954 and 1955.
 He was a member of the scientific group that launched balloons for the ONR at Saskatoon, Saskatchewan, Canada, and photographed the 1954 eclipse of the sun from a Skyhook balloon over Minneapolis.

 During his tour as ONR's Balloon Projects Officer, Ross initiated the Navy's manned balloon program, Project Strato-Lab, in 1954.
 The Strato-Lab program utilized the new plastic high-altitude balloons for upper atmosphere research.
 At this time, Ross became the first active duty military officer qualified and licensed as a free balloon pilot based solely on plastic balloon experience.
 Ross went on inactive duty in 1955 as a Lieutenant Commander (USNR).
 As a physicist in the Air Branch of the ONR, Ross specialized in the physics of the upper atmosphere and participated in Strato-Lab flights both as a civilian and as a naval officer.
 As the key participant in Project Strato-Lab, he spent more than 100 hours with scientists and other balloonists making observations in the stratosphere.
 At the time of the record-setting flight in 1961, Malcolm Ross was a Commander in the Naval Reserve.

 In 1957, Ross received the Navy League's newly established Rear Admiral William S. Parsons Award for Scientific and Technical Progress, and the Navy Meritorious Civilian Service Award.
 In 1958, jointly with Lieutenant Commander Morton Lee Lewis, he received the Harmon International Trophy (Aeronaut) for the November 8, 1956, record-breaking flight.
 In 1962, jointly with Victor Prather, he received the Harmon Trophy again for the record-holding flight in 1961 to 21.5 mi.
 Ross never flew in balloons again after the 1961 flight, although he continued to advocate using balloons as relatively inexpensive platforms for scientific investigations.

 Ross retired from the US Naval Reserve as a captain on July 1, 1973.
 After leaving the Office of Naval Research, Malcolm Ross worked in space research at General Motors.
 Later on he became a stock brokerage executive for Merrill Lynch Pierce Fenner and Smith, Inc. and served as assistant vice president and account executive at the Bloomfield Hills branch.

-Ross died at home in Birmingham, Michigan, and is buried at Arlington National Cemetery.
+Ross died at home in Birmingham, Michigan, and is buried with his wife Marjorie at Arlington National Cemetery.